 A rational look at punishment in dog training

-The issue of punishment is one of the stickiest issues in the dog world today.
+The issue of punishment is one of the stickiest issues in the dog world.

 There are two extremes, and a flurry in the middle:

-Team right: extremely traditional trainers: You get bonus points for hanging your dog up when he does not sit on command.
+- Team right: extremely compulsion-based trainers: You get bonus points for hanging your dog up when he does not sit on command.

 My position is this: